 We can also offer a private works service for those who are not eligible for any funding.
 This would include home visits, design works and project management at very competitive rates.

-The following are forms of assistance under the private-sector-housing-investment-policy– all have their own individual conditions and criteria;
+The following are forms of assistance under the Housing Assistance Policy all have their own individual conditions and criteria;

 Disabled Facilities Grant (DFG)